kristianmandrup/amazing-aurelia-book/basic-routing.md

 `{ route: 'contacts',  moduleId: './contacts/index', nav: true, title:'Contacts' }`

+Please rename your `contacts/contacts` component to `contacts/index`.
+Naming a child router `index`  will be our new convention.

-Then for the child route you inject the router and ...
+Then for the child route you inject the router and

 ```ts
 import {Router} from 'aurelia-router';